sukykaur/AzureNIST800-171/PaaSWAOverview.md

-# Azure Security and Compliance Blueprint - Web Application for GDPR
+# Azure Security and Compliance Blueprint - Web Application for NIST Special Publication 800-171

 ## Overview
 The NIST Special Publication 800-171 provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
 NIST SP 800-171 establishes 14 families of security requirements for protecting the confidentiality of CUI.